 The Dolomites region is one of the richest areas in Italy and a perfect place to showcase a luxury car.
-Thanks to Volvo UK, I was given a Volvo XC90, my journey began from Treviso airport.
-In 2015 Volvo launched its second generation XC90, a much needed launch as its hugely successful first generation was launched in 2002.
+Thanks to Volvo UK, I was given a Volvo XC90, my journey began at Treviso airport.
+In 2015 Volvo launched its second-generation XC90, a much-needed launch as its hugely successful first generation was launched in 2002.
 The drive from the airport to Alta Badia was an excellent journey to test drive the XC90.
 A slow and very narrow climb with lots of small mountain roads, beautiful villages and scenery.
 On roads like this, the drive can take extra time due to the weather conditions.
 I came across many drivers who were not so confident when it comes to mountain driving.
 Therefore the drive was very slow as there is not a lot of space to overtake.
 So comfort, space and a good sound system can make your journey much more pleasurable.
-The Volco XC90, ticked all those boxes.
+The Volvo XC90 ticked all those boxes.

 This is a car that can easily handle 7 people.
 I had the extra seat row folded down and I was impressed with the massive size of the boot, according to the specs it is 1102 litres.
-The imposing shining grille at the front of the car and the 20 inch alloy wheels gave this car a luxury imposing stance.
+The imposing shining grille at the front of the car and the 20-inch alloy wheels gave this car a luxury imposing stance.
 I felt I was properly prepared to enter the world of luxury skiing and food.
-After day one, I had other press asking me if we were MenStyleFashion, driving that Volvo.
-This SUV, really spoke for itself and it was the Battle of the SUV’s up here.
+After day one, I had another press asking me if we were MenStyleFashion, driving that Volvo.
+This SUV really spoke for itself and it was the Battle of the SUVs up here.

 The version I drove had nice brown leather seats which had small perforations in the leather to make it less sticky.
 The whole interior had a lot of leather including the whole dashboard.
 This just gave it such a classy feel.
-The center console had a 12.3 inch touch screen from where you organise everything in the car, adjusting the seats, music, navigation etc, all very well laid out and very intuitive to use.
-The touchscreen which Volvo calls the Sensus user interface, has a lot of functions like a wireless hotspot and the ability to connect Apple and Android devices among many others.
+The centre console had a 12.3-inch touch screen from where you organise everything in the car, adjusting the seats, music, navigation etc, all very well laid out and very intuitive to use.
+The touchscreen which Volvo calls the Sensus user interface has a lot of functions like a wireless hotspot and the ability to connect Apple and Android devices among many others.

 The glass roof was uncovered to enjoy the sunshine and scenery to its maximum.